heikotopol/heikotopol.github.io/_pages/talks.md

 **The Multiscale Spectrum of Constitutive Modeling in Solid Mechanics (hosted by CIEM)**,<br/>
 Castro Urdiales, Spain, 01-05 July 2019<br/>

 * H. Topol, H. Demirkoparan, T.J.
-Pence,
+Pence:
 _Modeling Collagenous Soft Tissue_,
 **General seminar on the QNRF-funded project “New mathematical models for the large strain swelling response of biological tissues: Applications to Edema, Inflammation, and Pregnancy” (NPRP 8-2424-1-477)**,